PrincessUgbobuaku/My-Digital-Portfolio/README.md

 # My-Digital-Portfolio
 👋 Welcome to my Digital Portfolio!
 I am Adaeze Princess Ugbobuaku, a third-year ICT student specializing in Application Development at CPUT.
 This portfolio highlights my journey through career planning, skill development, and self-reflection using the STAR Method (Situation, Task, Action, Result).
-This is a glimpse into my growth, passions, and future in tech.  ejdkedkwke
+This is a glimpse into my growth, passions, and future in tech.  ejdkedkwked

 <hr style="height:45px; background-color:black; border:none;">